 - what browsers are used.

-When using the online services provided by CSC, ComSuper or Pillar, all information passing between a personal computer and the secure section of our website is encrypted to enhance its security.
+When using the online services provided by CSC or Mercer, all information passing between a personal computer and the secure section of our website is encrypted to enhance its security.
 While we endeavour to provide a secure environment, unfortunately there are inherent security risks associated with communicating over the internet.
 We provide alternative means of communication including direct contact via telephone, facsimile, post or face-to-face meetings if preferred.

 CSC and its service providers take steps to protect the personal information held against loss, unauthorised access, use, modification or disclosure, and against other misuse.
 These steps include password protection for accessing our electronic IT system, physical security and access restrictions.